bullshag/ygoCGPTE/GDD.md

 - GUID corruption in `.meta` files may break asset references (Possible/Low) — Owner: Codex — Mitigation: regenerate or reset GUIDs; Trigger: assets reference missing scripts.

 ## 16. Changelog (Auto-Appended)
+- 2025-10-20: Added `max_mana` to the characters schema, published a dedicated migration script, and documented the Unity CharacterService dependency so party queries no longer fail at runtime. — Codex
 - 2025-10-19: Hardened TavernPanel recruit search to require active node IDs, reuse TavernManager's persisted roster fetch, and backported SQL split trimming for pre-.NET Standard runtimes.
 Progress for Tavern sub-panel integration updated to 18%. — Codex
 - 2025-10-19: Enabled TavernPanel to toggle the recruit window root when search results arrive so "Search for Party Members" reveals the candidate list without manual inspector changes; updated Tavern sub-panel progress to 22%. — Codex
 - 2025-10-19: Surfaced recruit stat TMP labels with tooltip descriptions in TavernPanel so designers can wire tavern UI without code changes and documented progress bump. — Codex